Bridge of Ashes

-Bridge of Ashes is an experimental science fiction novel by author Roger Zelazny.
+Bridge of Ashes is an experimental science fiction novel by American writer Roger Zelazny.
 The paperback edition was published in 1976 and the hardcover in 1979.
 Zelazny describes the book as one of five books from which he learned things "that have borne me through thirty or so others".
 He states that he "felt that if I could pull it off I could achieve some powerful effects.
 What I learned from this book is something of the limits of puzzlement in that no man’s land between suspense and the weakening of communication".

 Plot

-Alien invaders manipulate humans for millennia in order to create the "post-ecological-catastrophe environment" that is their natural habitat.
-Because of pollution the self-destruction of the human race is imminent.
+Alien invaders manipulate humans for millennia, in order to create the "post-ecological-catastrophe environment" that is their natural habitat.
+Because of pollution, the self-destruction of the human race is imminent.

 Dennis Guise is a 13-year-old boy who is the most powerful telepath in the world.
 However, due to the sheer volume of thoughts that he inadvertently receives from others, he is catatonic.
 He sometimes takes on whole personalities, often famous people, living or dead.
-Through therapy he eliminates these people from his mind and learns to block the experiential input of others.
-He is then able to be his own person.
+Through therapy, he eliminates these people from his mind and learns to block the experiential input of others.
+He can then be his own person.
 He decides to help a mysterious figure called "the dark man" convince the aliens to leave Earth, and they are successful.

 Setting

-The setting is in the "near-future Earth".
+The setting is on the "near-future Earth".
 The Encyclopedia of Science Fiction defines the "near future" as an "imprecise term used to identify novels set just far enough in the future to allow for certain technological or social changes without being so different that it is necessary to explain that society to the reader".

 The near future of Bridge includes telepaths, aliens, alien ships, a mysterious long-lived "dark man", and the occupation of the moon.
-Otherwise, features of the world are like those of 1976, the year Bridge was written.
+Otherwise, features of the world are like those of 1976, the year that Bridge was written.

 Locations in the book include the Southwestern United States, the moon, and parts of Africa.